 When that roast came out of the oven I was extremely impressed with the result.
 It was beautifully browned on the outside with juices running out to hint at the moist delicious meat underneath.
 Let it sit 5 minutes and rest before carving.

 I was so proud of my husband.
 When he began carving that meat, it was the most gorgeous medium rare, and so moist I was licking my lips just anticipating the taste.

-He knew he did a good job when all I could do was offer a few umms and awesomes while I savored (read that as devoured) the perfectly cooked roast.
+He knew he did a good job when all I could do was offer a few umms and awesomes while I savored (read that as devoured) the best prime rib roast I've ever had!
 I know this Standing Rib Roast will be a hit come Christmas Day dinner.
-I can’t wait until the family tastes the deliciousness.
+I can't wait until the family tastes the deliciousness.
 Way to go honey!

 - 2 heads garlic roasted

 - ½ teaspoon black pepper

 - 1 tablespoon finely chopped fresh rosemary leaves

 - 1 tablespoon finely chopped fresh thyme leaves